ih646/EOS-scraper/README.md

 `pip install beautifulsoup4`

 geckodriver can de downloaded from the internet and installed inside the folder with the relevant files.
 The code can then be run from the command line as usual.

+Note - The static scraper was just an experiment for me to learn beautifulsoup and was not meant to be used for any practical data collection; it only works if it is run for a very long time.
+This why the EOSplot.py only plots the data from the realtime scraper.